marknoble/gab-dissenter-lite-extension/README.md

 # gab-dissenter-lite-extension
-A light version of the Gab Dissenter browser extension
+Dissenter Light is the minimalist way to get to the comment section of the Internet.